sumberg/kex_japan_2018/report/report.md

 ### Data validation & Memory operations

-As shown in section _\ref{results} Results_, a major part of the intended functionality did not produce correct results.
+As shown in section \ref{results} _Results_, a major part of the intended functionality did not produce correct results.
 Any program or sequence of instructions involving memory operations led to faulty data.
 Although we were unable to determine the cause of this error, we have established two possible explanations; (i) a bug in the software implementation of memory operations, or (ii) a defect memory unit of the RP2A03.
 Since this error did not occur for operations involving the ALU, accumulator or system level operations (i.e. disable interrupts etc.), and only for memory operations independent of instruction size, case (i) seems unlikely.
 We could also confirm that the data on the data bus, and the behavior of the R/W pin, was indicative of the correct instructions being sent at correct timing, which further makes (i) a less likely cause.
 However, since we did not have access to a replacement RP2A03 unit, or diagnostic tools to investigate the hardware of the unit we used, we were unable to rule out the RP2A03 as the cause either.
 Fortunately, as this error only affected the actual stored and loaded data and not the machines behavior in terms of cycles per instruction etc., we could still use memory operations in our test programs in order to measure timing.

 ### Minimum communication overhead

 We could see a minimum communication overhead, measured as the time between each consecutive instruction in a program, of 4.5 $\mu$s.
 This time was independent of instruction type and size, and seems to affect each instruction equally.
 We found that this minimum communication overhead (or possibly main bottleneck of the communication method) was made up of two sets of the idle instruction, running over a total of six RP2A03 CPU cycles.
 An example of this can be seen in section \ref{results} Results, in Table \ref{xor-accumulator}.
 Since each instruction sending starts with a synchronization step and ends by placing the idle instruction on the data bus before returning to the calling function, the lowest theoretical overhead is one full idle instruction.
-The resulting performance hit can be seen in table \ref{cycles-per-instruction} which shows as much as 400% difference at least.
+The resulting performance hit can be seen in Table \ref{cycles-per-instruction} which shows as much as 400% difference at least.

 However, upon returning to the main program, the master unit will have to load a new instruction and turn of all interrupts before initiating communication again, and we believe that the time it takes for the master unit to perform these steps causes it to initiate communications somewhere during the second idle instruction.
 Between instructions, the master unit also has to handle timer interrupts and perform periodic resets of the RP2A03 program counter.
 This will cause longer times between instructions at periodic intervals.
 We decided not to include this in our results since it occurs relatively infrequently, and is highly dependent on the settings for the timer interrupts.